nonoche2/the-macOS-game-workaround-repo/README.md

 ## <a id="ios-versions"></a>iOS Versions

 Some Windows games have also been released for iPhone and iPad, and those apps can technically run on Apple Silicon-based Macs when allowed by their publishers on the App Store, which is arguably the closest thing to a native macOS version.
 However, many games are simply not allowed to run.
 There is a workaround for this with [PlayCover](https://playcover.io/) and [Sideloadly](https://sideloadly.io/), which are free apps that allow sideloading and running decrypted iOS/iPadOS apps on Apple Silicon-based Macs.
+For 32 bits games that won't work with PlayCover, there is an emulator for the early iPhones called [touchHLE](https://github.com/touchHLE/touchHLE/releases).

 ## <a id="translation-layers"></a>Translation Layers